Okay. Deep breath. Things are about to get technical.

 - Range: The difference between highest gear ratio and lowest gear ratio (high divided by low) expressed in percent.
 I know- range should be (high-low)/low.
 But the bike industry collectively decided to apply its own definition.
 For single-ring drivetrains it's straightforward: a 10-42 cassette gets you 42/10 or 4.2 or 420%.
-With a double, you'll need the highest and lowest ratios (as well as a pencil), but the idea holds: it's a number that can be used to communicate breadth of ratios available to a rider.
+With a double, you'll need the highest and lowest ratios (as well as a pencil), but the idea holds: it's a single number that can be used to communicate breadth of ratios available to a rider.

 For reference, a typical road drivetrain (Shimano Ultegra 50/34 x 11-32) has a 428% range.

 - Step: The difference, in percentage, between one cog and the next in a cassette.
 When shifting from cog A to cog B the step would be (B-A)/A. For example, a 15-to-17t shift would be a 13% step.
 Why not just count teeth?
-Well, an 11-to-13 2-tooth step (18%) will have a much bigger impact on cadence and feel much bigger than a 25-to-27 step (8%).
+Well, an 11-to-13 two-tooth step (18%) will have a much bigger impact on cadence and feel much bigger than a 25-to-27 two-tooth step (8%).

 - Cadence: How fast the rider is spinning the pedals, in RPM.
 Generally, most riders are comfortable between 80 and 90RPM and can spin up towards 105 or more- but it gets awfully bouncy.
 60-70RPM is a pretty slow cadence, seen standing on steeper grades.